valr300/OSPaypalIpn/README.md

  When ready, go inworld and  trigger some rentals, or paypal donations, or whatever you want to test with.
  When the paypal web page appear, simply proceed, enter your "sandbox personal email"  given in your developer account. after a few seconds yous should see the transactions completed if everything went ok.

+ If everything went ok, you can do the ultimate test in looking in the database :

+         . select * from Paypal.Paypals order by Payment_date desc

+ You should see your avatarname and amont paid on the first line.

  Some points to consider :